developwithpurpose/front-end-developer-exercise/app/README.markdown

 Deviations for IE9
 ------------------

-I tried to keep the design and layout as consistent as possible in IE9 with only a few minor deviations.
+I tried to keep the design and layout as consistent in IE9 with only a few minor deviations.

 * The highlight no longer animates for the navigation since I utilized the CSS3 `transition:` property to achieve this.
 * The Google fonts used in the header render differently in IE9 causing a slight shift.